Cartridge Anatomy: Case, Primer, Propellant, Projectile

 Projectile weight in grains.
 The most common metric for projectile weight in the US and UK commercial context is grains (gr), where 1 grain equals approximately 0.0648 grams.
 A 9x19mm Parabellum bullet is typically 115, 124, or 147 gr (7.45, 8.04, or 9.52 g).
 A .45 ACP bullet is typically 185 or 230 gr (12.0 or 14.9 g).
 A 5.56x45mm NATO bullet is 55 or 62 gr (3.56 or 4.02 g).
 A 7.62x51mm NATO bullet is 147 gr (9.53 g).
 A .50 BMG bullet is 647 or 660 gr (42.0 or 42.8 g).
 The examiner measures the weight of a recovered fired bullet on a laboratory balance and uses this as one of the first classification variables when the calibre is not yet established.

 Jacket-core bonding.
 In standard FMJ and conventional soft-point bullets, the jacket is pressed around the lead core but not chemically bonded to it.
 At impact velocities above approximately 1,400 fps in tissue (common for rifle rounds, and for high-velocity pistol rounds at close range), the jacket and core can separate, scattering jacket fragments and the deformed core in different anatomical planes.
 This jacket-core separation is a complicating factor in wound-track reconstruction and in recovering intact evidence for striation comparison.
-Bonded-core designs (Speer Gold Dot uses electrochemical bonding, Federal HST uses bonding between the plug and the rear section) are discussed in the specialised ammunition topic for this module.
+Bonded-core designs (Speer Gold Dot uses electrochemical bonding, Federal HST uses bonding between the plug and the rear section) are covered in the specialised ammunition topic.

 | Component | Standard specification | Common variation | Forensic indicator |